haslambda/has-api/README.md

-# HAS Api
+# HAS Chatbot

-RESTful API for Hana Academy Seoul
+Kakaotalk Chatbot for Hana Academy Seoul